 Rethinking digital rights: from "me" to "we"

 In an era dominated by digital interactions and transformations, the discourse around digital rights has increasingly become steeped in ideologies anchored on the tenets of individualism.
-We have been told over and over again that they were designed that way to champion personal freedoms.
+We have been told over and over again that they were designed that way to champion 'personal freedoms'.
 Yet, recent events like this, this, this and this have suggested quite the opposite.
-If anything, the frameworks we have today are actually just masking a profit-driven agenda that aims to commercialise every facet of our digital existence and perpetuate colonial legacies of domination and exploitation under the guise of “modernisation” and “progress”.
+If anything, the frameworks we have today are actually just masking a profit-driven agenda that aims to commercialise every facet of our digital existence and perpetuate colonial legacies of domination and exploitation under the guise of modernisation and progress.
 This deeply ingrained individualistic focus in the realm of digital rights not only sidelines our collective needs.
-They actively participate in the neoliberal assault on communal structures and in the longer term, environmental sustainability.
-This blog seeks to scrtutinise the limitations of our current understanding of digital rights and explore alternative approaches that prioritise the collective welfare and environmental health.
-As our planet faces record high temperatures and escalating environmental crises, it's imperative that we shift our focus from the 'me' to the 'we'.
+They actively participate in the neoliberal assault on communal structures and in the longer term, the health of the planet.

 This prevailing "me, me, me" agenda in the digital realm further exacerbates the issues highlighted above, where the individualistic ethos not only promotes but necessitates a self-focused view of technology.
 But, this cultural shift is not just a byproduct of natural course of tech evolution.
 Rather, it is more of an active engineering concocted by public policy and commercial interests—as noted by Greenstein in his book “How the Internet Became Commercial”.
 Corporations created environments that encourage constant connectivity and self-promotion, directly influencing how we conceive of concepts like digital rights, and turning them into matters of personal concern rather than communal responsibility.